House law: Dynastic traditions

 In some cases, house laws are rules or traditions that are treated as if they have the force of law.
 In the United Kingdom an example of this might be considered the custom whereby a wife shares in her husband's hereditary titles and rank.
 While this is settled common law with respect to the wives of peers and commoners, it is less clear when it comes to consorts of the king and princes.
 When, in 1923, Prince Albert, Duke of York became the first male member of the British royal family to marry a non-princess in more than 300 years (with the sovereign's approval), an announcement was apparently issued by Buckingham Palace and carried in the London Gazette and The Times, "It is officially announced that, in accordance with the settled general rule that a wife takes the status of her husband, Lady Elizabeth Bowes-Lyon on her marriage has become Her Royal Highness the Duchess of York, with the status of a Princess".

-This issue was re-visited by the British government in 1937 and 2005, when the marriages of a former and a future king to divorcées cast into doubt what titulature was appropriate for women who were to become, essentially, the private wives of royal princes.
+This issue was revisited by the British government in both 1937 and 2005, when the marriages of former and future kings to divorcées cast into doubt what titulature was appropriate for women who were to become, essentially, the private wives of royal princes.
 As can be gleaned from discussions at the time, popular certainty that "a woman is entitled to share her husband's status", has by no means been seen as absolutely clear by government experts and lawyers upon examining the matter.

 In the case of the marriage of Prince Charles to Camilla Parker Bowles, in 2005, the matter was settled by the decision that Camilla, whilst legally the Princess of Wales, would only use her secondary title of Duchess of Cornwall, out of respect to public sensibilities and to her predecessor, Diana, Princess of Wales.

 Extraordinary law

 Where they have existed, dynastic house laws have often been extraordinary compared to other national laws.
 The house laws of the families of the Austrian and German emperors were not made public until after the fall of the monarchy in 1918.
 Luxembourg's grand duke has made modifications to his country's dynastic law that remain unknown to the public at present.
 Russia's house laws were applied—or not—at the tsar's discretion.
 Even today, the house laws of the dynasty that has exclusive right to succeed to the throne of Liechtenstein may not be amended by either the parliament or populace of the principality, and until the late 1990s the reigning Prince could not be dethroned except according to the house law—which stipulated that ouster was only possible by a vote of his own family members.
+Such house laws and the dynastic rules which deny parliaments or other democratic bodies any role in determining them, are obviously problematic for constitutional monarchies like those now found in many modern European nations.